ieeebitmesra/IEEE-LEAD/Project-3/sinha-anubhav79/README.md

 I have used two buttons to navigate between the weather data of different dates.
 Which I don't think anyone has done.

+There is simple but interesting property of dark mode where gradient changes to a dark theme after 6pm.

 **PROBLEMS FACED**

 The only problem I faced this time was fetching weather data for other than current date.
 Which I later figured out was from a different URL.
 Other than that it was smooth mostly because of dividing the program in suitable functions.